HARPLab/gastronomy/manipulation/plating/plating_ros_ws/README.md

 # gastronomy/manipulation/plating/plating_ros_ws

-This plating_ros_ws folder is a catkin workspace to connect to a (possibly simulated) robot and to execute from demonstrations that are used in the plating demo.
+This plating_ros_ws folder is a catkin workspace to connect to a (possibly simulated) robot and to execute motions based on demonstrations that are used in the plating demo.
 It can be used with any robot that has a ROS joint position controller interface.
 It also includes code to project the 2D pixel location of a detected food item in the camera frame onto a known 3D plane (the table).

 ## Installation
 In order to simulate the robot, please install Gazebo (http://gazebosim.org/tutorials?tut=ros_installing#Introduction)